Justsecret123/NBA-Players-Stats-analysis/README.md

 ## 2-Interact with controls/widgets:
 ![Interactions:](How%20to%20Use/2-Interact_with_controls.PNG)

-## Tools
+## Prerequisites

-- IDE: Jupyter Notebook
+- Language: Python 3.x or higher
-- Language: Python
+- IDE: Jupyter Lab and Jupyter Lab widgets installed.
-- Libraries: time, matplotlib, NumPy, panda
+- Libraries: Pandas, Matplotlib, NumPy, Seaborn, IPywidgets, IPython